AN UPDATED VERSION OF THIS BLOG, ORIGINALLY PUBLISHED IN MARCH 2014

 In 1953 my parents moved to the Tasmanian farm I grew up on.
 It was four miles from the coastal town of Ulverstone

 In the back garden was an old apple tree.
-Unfortunately it’s out of view in the B/W photo at left..
+Unfortunately it’s just out of view in the B/W photo at left..
 Strangely enough I don’t remember climbing it.
-I think my siblings and I realized how precious it was even then
+I think my siblings and I realized how precious it was even then.

 The tree produced an enormous crop of cooking apples.
 Its name of ‘Ernie’ derived from Ernie Townsend, the elderly batchelor who owned the property before us.

-The fruit had a squat, ‘big bottom’ shape and we assumed the tree was an English Bramley.
+Because the fruit had a squat, ‘big bottom’ shape we assumed the tree was an English Bramley.
 The apples were wonderful keepers and my mother used them all winter; in apple sponges, apple and blackberry pies and in baked apples stuffed with raisins and brown sugar.
 When baked, the cooked pulp foamed up over the skins.

 My sister Robbie was famous for eating the apples raw, but naturally they are a bit sour.
 After my brother’s children came up one day we found dozens of them in the adjoining paddock with a bite taken from each one.
 The kids had thrown them away in disgust.